Color Theory & Our Brand

 Color use in branding is an amazing study that captivates me.
 The more i read, the more i can see that major brands have spent the time and invested the energy in planning their image and color choice with great precision.
-Recently i wrote about the emotions evoked and the cultural attachments to various colors.
+A while back i wrote about the emotions evoked and the cultural attachments to various colors.
 In the researching for that article i found a few interesting graphics that speak more to the use of color in brand.
 The chart below speaks to not just the basic color, but the varying hues of the color range, and the emotions they evoke.

 When we began Images in Bloom we knew that we wanted to keep our packaging simple, and our logo iconic.
 In those first days of hunting for a logo we knew we had to play off our last name “Bloom”, so we began to look for a flower that evoked a strength, constancy, joy, strength.
 We landed on the sunflower as our logo because it is one of the beefiest flowers of the garden, with a bold flower head, and vibrant petals of yellows and oranges.